bijojoseph16/CSC540_Gradiance/InstructorProgramFlowVerification.md

           - [ ] Instructor selects view exercise
             - [ ] List all the exercise of the course
             - [ ] Ask for exercise ID
-              - [ ] If valid show exercise details else reenter Ex ID
+              - [ ] If valid show exercise details else re enter Ex ID
                 - [ ] Show option to add/remove question from exercise
                 - [ ] 0 to Go back to View/Add exercise
-          - [ ] Instructo selects add exercise
+          - [ ] Instructor selects add exercise
-            - [ ] O to go back
+            - [ ] 0 to go back
             - [ ] Enter exercise id
             - [ ] Enter exercise name
             - [ ] Total number of question